-What is What Employment Contract Depends On?
+What Employment Contract Depends On

 An employment contract is a legally binding agreement between an employer and an employee that outlines the terms and conditions of employment.
 Understanding what an employment contract depends on is crucial, as it ensures that the contract is valid, enforceable, and protects the rights of both parties.
 Dependencies are the prerequisites, requirements, and foundations that must be in place for an employment contract to be effective.